Business Insurance in Singapore

 • The Ministry of Manpower has mandated that all manual employees, regardless of salary level and non-manual employees earning below $2,600 will have to have Work Injury Compensation Insurance.

-• Entering into contracts with other parties sometimes requires you to get Product Liability, Professional Indemnity, Public Liability Insurance.
+• Entering into corporate contracts with other parties sometimes requires you to get Product Liability, Professional Indemnity, and Public Liability Insurance.

-The above list is not exhaustive, and each business needs to know the regulatory environment that they operate in, and consult with a broker to better understand their risk exposure.
+The above list is not exhaustive, and each business needs to know the regulatory environment in which they operate and consult with an insurance broker to understand their risk exposure better.

 The cost of the Business Insurance is usually dependent on a few common factors: